On Minimal Achievable Quotas in Multiwinner Voting: Restricted Domains

 \section{Restricted Domains}

-Since it is computationally hard to compute $\alpha^*_{\Phi}(I)$ for general instances $I$ and $\Phi \in \{\text{JR, EJR, EJR+}\}$, we look into some restricted domains in which we can efficiently find the optimal $\alpha$-value.
-These domains can capture natural situations where preferences are aligned along a single dimension, such as voters and candidates positioned on a political spectrum, geographic proximity in local elections, or a preference for candidates differing along a skill or topic dimension.
+Since it is computationally hard to compute $\alpha^*_{\Phi}(I)$ for general instances $I$ and $\Phi \in \{\text{JR, EJR, EJR+}\}$, we look into some restricted domains in which we can compute the optimal $\alpha$-value in polynomial time.
+These domains are well-studied restrictions to the general multiwinner voting setting.
+Preferences are aligned along a single dimension, such as voters and candidates positioned on a political spectrum, geographic proximity in local elections, or a preference for candidates differing along a skill or topic dimension.